 BlufVPN doesn’t make any statements about it working in China and I couldn’t get in contact with its support team to ask.

-Even if it did work, the lack of a kill switch and potential logging issues would make me feel unsafe using this VPN in China.
+Even if the VPN were to function, the absence of a kill switch and possible concerns about logging would make me uncomfortable using this service in China.

 If you’re looking for a service that can safely bypass the Great Firewall, take a look at these VPNs.